Bachelor of Psychological Science and Sociology

 - Human Services Workers and the Law (JUST 3004)

-- Indigenous Australians, Policing and the Criminal Justice System (SOCU 2019)
+- Aboriginal Australians, Policing and the Criminal Justice System (SOCU 2019)

 - This course is common to all UniSA Online degrees and will be offered multiple times each year to enable students to commence their program of study at any time.
 Students who are studying part-time must take this course first before they study any other courses in their chosen degree.
 Students who are studying full time may take this course and one other course in the same study period.